Pubs offering discounts for CAMRA members

 9 Kidmore End Road

 Large pub overlooking the village green, with extensive decked and heated patio.
-Food 12:00–21:00 daily; themed food nights and Sunday lunch a speciality.
-Children allowed until 20:30.
-Quiz night Tuesdays, poker on Wednesdays.
-Can get busy when football is on TV.
+Food 12:00-21:00 daily; themed food nights and Sunday lunch a speciality.
+Children allowed until 21:00, dogs allowed any time.
+Can get busy when sports are on TV.

 - White Horse ku.oc.gnikeneerg@2016(0118) 947 3741 9 Kidmore End Road Emmer Green RG4 8SD